darshanDevrai/FlutterRestSpaceX/README.md

 The purpose of making this app is to compare the REST API code with the Graphql API code.

-Same app with Graphql can be found at - https://github.com/darshanDevrai/flutterGraphqlSpaceXDemo
+Same app with the Graphql can be found at - https://github.com/darshanDevrai/flutterGraphqlSpaceXDemo

 This app is a part of tutorial series on Flutter developer's guide to Graphql -